seantan02/seantan02/README.md

 ## WHO AM I

-I'm currently a Senior majoring in CS & DS @ UW-Madison with a CS GPA of 3.95 + 3x Dean's List Award.
+I'm currently a Senior majoring in CS & DS @ UW-Madison with a CS GPA of 3.95 + 4 x Dean's List Award.
 I started learning about CS around end of 2019 when COVID started and has never stopped since.
 I love hooping and acting like I am Steph Curry, but for most part, I write code and build stuff that I think real human will want to use it

-- Currently opened for Software Engineering or AI engineering Internship / Full-time Job
+- Currently opened for Software, Data, or AI Engineering for either Full-time, Part time, or Contract job

-**I do not required any sponsorship to work for any company starting at 2025 January until 2028 August before needing H1B visa sponsorship**
+**I do not required any sponsorship to work for any company starting at 2025 May until 2028 July before needing H1B visa sponsorship**

 <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&width=500&height=70&duration=2000&lines=Howdy!+👋+I'm+Sean+Tan!;" />